ponderng/Sidequests/_posts/2019-12-09-hackthebox-craft.md

 <img class="alignnone size-full wp-image-479" src="/assets/uploads/2019/12/2019-12-09_14h23_49.png" alt="" width="722" height="57" srcset="/assets/uploads/2019/12/2019-12-09_14h23_49.png 722w, /assets/uploads/2019/12/2019-12-09_14h23_49-300x24.png 300w" sizes="(max-width: 722px) 100vw, 722px" />

-After you have the keys saved to your box, make sure the agent is running by issuing the command <span class="lang:sh highlight:0 decode:true  crayon-inline ">ssh-agent</span> and then add the key with <span class="lang:sh highlight:0 decode:true  crayon-inline ">ssh-add</span> like this:
+After you have the keys saved to your box, make sure the agent is running by issuing the command `ssh-agent` and then add the key with `ssh-add` like this:
 <img class="alignnone size-full wp-image-480" src="/assets/uploads/2019/12/2019-12-09_14h27_19.png" alt="" width="722" height="110" srcset="/assets/uploads/2019/12/2019-12-09_14h27_19.png 722w, /assets/uploads/2019/12/2019-12-09_14h27_19-300x46.png 300w" sizes="(max-width: 722px) 100vw, 722px" />

 You will be prompted for a passphrase to use the private key, but good for us that Gilfoyle reuses passwords!
 Just copy and paste in the previously found password and you&#8217;re in!